AdobeDocs/experience-platform.en/help/xdm/api/classes.md

 A successful response returns HTTP status 204 (No Content) and a blank body.

-You can confirm the deletion by attempting a lookup (GET) request to the class.
+You can confirm the deletion by attempting a [lookup (GET) request](#lookup) for the class.
 You will need to include an Accept header in the request, but should receive an HTTP status 404 (Not Found) because the class has been removed from the Schema Registry.